Florida Governor Defends Making WWE ‘Essential’: ‘People Are Starved For Content’

 “If you think about it, we have never had a period like this in modern American history where you’ve had so little new content, particularly in the sporting realm.
 I mean, we are watching reruns from like the early 2000s.”

-He concluded that people haven’t had new episodes of the sporting event for over a month.
+He added that people haven’t had the chance to watch many new sporting events for over a month.

 “People are starved for content.
 We haven’t had a lot of new content since the beginning of March,” he said.

-So far, one employee with the WWE has tested positive for coronavirus.
-Fans won’t be permitted to attend the taping events, though employees told to stay home will now be required to return to work for the company.
+So far, one WWE employee has tested positive for the coronavirus.
+Fans won’t be permitted to attend tapings of the events, though employees told to stay home will now be required to return to work for the company.

 DeSantis has faced criticism for his handling of the COVID-19 pandemic, with some saying that he waited too long to address the situation in his state.
 Many Florida beaches remained open during spring break.

-After announcing that he would make an exception for sporting events of this nature, critics pointed out that the timing of the decision seemed suspect.
-It came on the same day that WWE president and CEO Linda McMahon’s pro-Trump super PAC announced they were investing $26.6 million in television ads in Florida and North Carolina.
+After DeSantis announced that he would make an exception for sporting events of this nature, critics pointed out that the timing of the decision seemed suspect.
+It came on the same day that WWE president and CEO Linda McMahon’s pro-Trump super PAC announced it was investing $26.6 million in television ads in Florida and North Carolina.

-As The Inquistr previously reported, DeSantis says that he made the decision after having a conversation with WWE chairman and CEO Vince McMahon.
+As The Inquistr previously reported, DeSantis said that he made the decision after having a conversation with WWE chairman and CEO Vince McMahon.

 The wrestling organization defended DeSantis, saying that they believed he made the right decision.